 Each application needs to be accompanied by recommendations from an Occupational Therapist, Community Care Worker or Trusted Assessor.
 If you feel that you may require extensive works, please contact the Social Services Occupational Therapist in the first instance.

-The following people will be eligible to apply with no test of financial resources carried out (i.e. the grant is not means tested):
+Therefore, the following people will be eligible to apply with no test of financial resources carried out:

 How much will I get?